 I love crepes!
 Sweet crepes with various fillings or toppings are just delicious!
 Like these dark chocolate crepes or apple and cocoa batter crepes.
 You can top or fill them with anything: whipped cream, chocolate, salted caramel, ricotta cheese, berries and you get a great dessert!
 Roll them or fold them.
 No matter how you serve them they will be always a hit!

 Now what about savory crepes?
 Have you ever tried them?
 They are delicious.
 The first ones I made were filled with ratatouille mix and loads of cheese.
-Then I made savory crepes with chia seeds and garlic.
+Then I made savory crepes with chia seeds.

 We loved them.
 Today I am sharing with you this spinach crepe recipe with savory crepe filling.